Reconstruction of manifold embeddings into Euclidean spaces via intrinsic distances: Main existing methods

 \subsection{Multidimensional scaling (MDS)}

-The classical \textit{multidimensional scaling} (MDS) introduced by Torgerson and further developed by many authors (see chapter~6 of~\cite{wang2012geometric} and references therein), has been formulated for the situation when the distance $d_M$ is Euclidean (which happens e.g. when $M$ is a convex subset of $\R^m$).
-In this case, denote by $A$ the $N\times N$ matrix of squared distances (called sometimes also proximity matrix) with entries $A_{ij}:= d_{ij}^2$, and set
+The classical \textit{multidimensional scaling} (MDS) introduced by Torgerson and further developed by many authors (see chapter~6 of~\cite{wang2012geometric} and references therein), has been formulated for the situation when the distance $d_M$ is Euclidean (which happens, e.g., when $M$ is a convex subset of $\R^m$).
+In practice however MDS method is quite frequently applied when the distance $d_M$ is not necessarily Euclidean.
+This however in general does not allow to reconstruct the embedding of the original manifold $M$ up to an (almost) isometry, as the following example shows.